fls-bioinformatics-core/auto_process_ngs/docs/source/single_cell/10x_single_cell.rst

  * **CellPlex and Flex**: a template :doc:`10x_multi_config.csv <../control_files/10x_multi_config_csv>`
-   file, which should be renamed and populated with information on the feature types, multiplexed samples etc.
+   file, which should be copied, renamed and appropriatedly edited for each physical sample in the dataset.

- * **Single Cell immune profiling**: a template :doc:`10x_multi_config.csv <../control_files/10x_multi_config_csv>`,
+ * **Single Cell immune profiling**: a template :doc:`10x_multi_config.csv <../control_files/10x_multi_config_csv>`
-   which should be copied for each sample in the project with the name `10x_multi_config.<SAMPLE>.csv`.
-Each one should then be populated with information on the Fastqs, feature types etc for that sample.
+   file, which should be copied, renamed and appropriatedly edited for each physical sample in the dataset.

 The :doc:`run_qc <../using/run_qc>` command
 will then determine the appropriate QC protocol to use based on the